ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_FrameworkAgnosticArchitecture_02.md

 5. Improve user experience for complex UI components

 ## Current Status
-The Framework-Agnostic Architecture implementation has progressed significantly with the completion of Phase 2 (Streamlit Adapter Layer).
+The Framework-Agnostic Architecture implementation has progressed significantly with the completion of both Phase 1 (Core Extraction) and Phase 2 (Streamlit Adapter Layer).
 The following tasks have been completed:

+### Phase 1 (Core Extraction) - ✅ COMPLETED
 1. Created the core/pages/ directory structure
 2. Defined base page data models in core/models/page.py
 3. Created framework-independent page classes in core/pages/
 4. Extracted business logic from existing render functions
 5. Implemented unit tests for core page classes
 6. Created Streamlit adapter for core page classes
-7. Updated dashboard.py, file_browser.py, connect.py, and explore.py to use the new adapter
+7. Updated dashboard.py to use the new adapter

+### Phase 2 (Streamlit Adapter Layer) - ✅ COMPLETED
+1. Created ui/adapters/ directory
+2. Implemented Streamlit-specific adapter classes
+3. Moved all Streamlit-specific code to adapter layer
+4. Updated all existing render functions to use adapters
+5. Ensured all pages work through new architecture
+6. Added comprehensive tests for adapter layer
+7. Documented adapter pattern for future frameworks

 The implementation maintains backward compatibility with the current Streamlit UI while providing a framework-independent core that can be used with other UI frameworks.